Getting your blood sugar levels correct can easily be managed through a vegan diet. Alessandra Felice shows us how it’s done...

 Apple cider vinegar

 Vinegar has been found to blunt blood sugar and insulin increases.
-It is, in fact, able to slow the absorption of carbohydrate into the blood, or slow the breakdown of starches into sugars.
+It is, in fact, able to slow the absorption of carbohydrates into the blood, or slow the breakdown of starches into sugars.

 Fibre, which is naturally contained in plant foods, helps to balance blood sugar by slowing the time it takes for carbohydrates to be digested, therefore slowing the release of glucose into the bloodstream.